RobinNixon/hilite2ai.com/README.md

 ## 📋 What Gets Copied

-When users click the button, a structured prompt is copied to their clipboard:
+When users click the button, a structured prompt is copied to their clipboard that looks like this:

 ```
 Message created via hilite2ai.com